A Nonparametric Framework for Online Stochastic Matching with Correlated Arrivals: Technical outline

-For every $c\in[0,1]$, we say that an algorithm is \textit{$c$-competitive} for a family of instances if $\ALG(\cI)/\OFF(\cI)\ge c$ for all such instances $\cI$.
-The maximum constant $c$ for which this holds, i.e., the quantity $\inf_\cI\ALG(\cI)/\OFF(\cI)$ with $\cI$ restricted to that family, is sometimes referred to as the \textit{competitive ratio} (for the family and algorithm in question).
-In this paper, we consider competitive ratios for families of instances constructed by specifying $\cI\in\Indep$ or $\cI\in\Correl$, and orthogonally by choosing $\cI\in\Adv$ or $\cI\in\Rand$, with otherwise no restrictions on $n$, $m$, the reward values $r_{i,j}$, or the distributions.
+\textbf{Competitive and approximation ratios.} For every $c\in[0,1]$, we say that an algorithm is \textit{$c$-competitive} for a family of instances if $\ALG(\cI)/\OFF(\cI)\ge c$ for all such instances $\cI$.
+The maximum constant $c$ for which this holds, i.e.\ the quantity $\inf_\cI\ALG(\cI)/\OFF(\cI)$ with $\cI$ restricted to that family, is sometimes referred to as the \textit{competitive ratio} (for the family and algorithm in question).
+Our upper bounds (negative results) will generally hold for the competitive ratio of \textit{any} algorithm.
+In this paper, we consider competitive ratios for families of instances constructed by specifying $\cI\in\Indep\cap\Adv$, or by specifying $\cI\in\Correl\cap\Rand$, with otherwise no restrictions on $n$, $m$, the reward values $r_{i,j}$, or the distributions.
+We note that our lower bounds (positive results) from $\Indep\cap\Adv$ also apply to $\Indep\cap\Rand$ (or any other way of generating $\sigma$ under $\Indep$), because as explained earlier, $\Adv$ minimizes the algorithmic performance.

-Similarly, when restricting attention to instances $\cI\in\Rand$, we also define a notion of approximation ratio, where the algorithm's performance is normalized with respect to the online optimum $\OPT(\cI)$.
-For every $\alpha\in[0,1]$, we say that an algorithm is $\alpha$-approximate for a family of \Rand instances if $\ALG(\cI)/\OPT(\cI)\ge \alpha$ for all such instances $\cI$.
+When restricting attention to instances $\cI\in\Rand$, we also define a notion of \textit{approximation ratio}, where the algorithm's performance is compared to the online optimum $\OPT(\cI)$.
+For every $\alpha\in[0,1]$, we say that an algorithm is \textit{$\alpha$-approximate} for a family of \Rand instances if $\ALG(\cI)/\OPT(\cI)\ge \alpha$ on all instances $\cI$ lying in this family.